Scientists

 Scientists and a Summary

-warming calls for ingenuity, innovation and entrepreneurship.
-In order to
+Global warming calls for ingenuity, innovation and entrepreneurship.
+In

-attract venture capital, it is necessary to understand the task, its
+order to attract venture capital, it is necessary to understand the task,

-opportunities and risks.
-With an extent from the Arctic Ocean to the Baltic
+its opportunities and risks.
+With an extent from the Arctic Ocean to the

-Sea, there are in the Kingdom of Denmark special interests and opportunities to
+Baltic Sea, there are in the Kingdom of Denmark special interests and

-examine the ongoing changes.
-Researchers are mentioned in random order.
+opportunities to examine the ongoing changes.
+Researchers are mentioned in

 Willi Dansgaard.

-(oxygen isotope) of precipitation at many locations worldwide.
-He was the first
+precipitation at many locations worldwide.
+He was the first paleo

 (deuterium) in accumulated glacier ice could be used as an indicator of past